 The only answer: By leaving your current comfort zone, one step at a time, over and over and over.

 You’re not going to go from office drone to the most interesting man in the world overnight.
 Maybe not even in the course of a year.

-But you can certainly go from “employee of the month Pete” to small business owner in the course of a few months.
+But you can certainly go from “employee of the month Pete” too small business owner in the course of a few months.
 Then to world traveler in 6 more after automating your income.
-Eventually becoming a daily thrill seeker and adrenaline junkie with a exquisite taste for fine wine.
+Eventually becoming a daily thrill seeker and adrenaline junkie with an exquisite taste for fine wine.

-It all starts from stepping out of your comfort zone once, getting comfortable in your new zone, and doing it again.
+It all starts with stepping out of your comfort zone once, getting comfortable in your new zone, and doing it again.